Local description of S-matrix in quantum field theory in curved spacetime using Riemann-normal coordinate: Acknowledgement

 \section{Acknowledgement}

-SM would like to thank CSIR for supporting this work through JRF fellowship and also thanks IIT-Jodhpur for their kind hospitality during his stay there, where a part of the work and relevant discussions were done.
+SM wants to thank IISER Kolkata for supporting this work through a doctoral fellowship.
+He also wants to thank IIT-Jodhpur for their kind hospitality during his stay there, where a part of the work and relevant discussions were done.